Refined into His Image

 Our trials are not random persecutions.
 Heaven is not in a panic.
 Where we are and what we are going through is no surprise to God.
 We may be knocked down and kicked around by life, but if we have a personal relationship with Jesus Christ, we will not be destroyed.

-I believe the words I just wrote.
 I know and accept the truth that trials and hard times make me stronger and strengthen my faith, but there are times when I want it all to stop.
 I find myself asking, “How much is enough, Lord?
 How many trials do I have to endure?
 When will the pain and trouble end?”

 "How do you know when the silver is fully refined?" the woman asked.
 The silversmith smiled and answered, “Oh, that’s easy.
 The refining process is complete when I can see my image reflected in the silver.”